-5.5 Irrigation and Mulching
+5.4 Irrigation and Mulching

-5.5.1 Irrigation
+5.4.1 Irrigation

-Given the volume of water available on the site from the established dams, water for irrigation should be sourced therefrom.
-The riparian area has heavy soils that hold water, and a large proportion of the catchment is directly gained.
-Therefore irrigation needs are likely to be reduced compared to terrestrial revegetation, given careful timing of installation (late March into April).

-Long-stem planting typically is not dependent on irrigation.
+Given the substantial volume of water available on the site from the established dams, water for irrigation should be sourced therefrom if practical.
+The riparian area has a large catchment, heavy soils that hold water, and a large proportion of the catchment is directly gained.
+Therefore irrigation needs are likely to be minimal given careful timing of revegetation (see Section 5.3; Long-stem planting typically is not dependent on irrigation).